-As you lead into a key race, it is important to go back and reflect on your training, to go back and look at what goals you had written down for your race and how well you have prepared for them.
+As you start to lead into a key race, it is important to go back and reflect on your training, to review the goals you had written down for your race and how well you have prepared for them.
 How has your race build gone?
 Has it gone to plan?
 How are you feeling about race day?

 Regardless of what your race day goals are, your RACE PLAN should be your ultimate focus.
 Those individual tasks throughout the race that are in your control.
 That is your plan and focus.
 If you can keep your focus on these, the outcome will almost always take care of itself.

 Your goal – is your desired outcome.
 What you want to achieve.
 Your system/process – is what will get you there.

 It is important to be aware of what is going on around you, including your fellow competitors, but at the same time not be distracted from your own effort and strategy.
 Remember – your race should always be about personal performance, and not the competition.
 Self-control and your own mental discipline is what you can focus on and what you can control.
 When you are in control, you will be calmer, have ease of mind, and make better decisions.

 So here are some of the areas that you can focus on and work on executing well: